threelittlemonkeys/text-classification-pytorch/sae/README.md

-# The Transformer in PyTorch
+# The Self-Attentive Encoder in PyTorch

 A PyTorch implementation of the Self-Attentive Encoder for text classification.